talkowski-lab/SV-Adjudicator/02_evidence_assessment/02b_petest/README.md

 Input files for PeTest are produced through the 01_algorithm_integration step, and are usually kept under `../../01_algorithm_integration/vcfcluster/`.
 Names of input files are in this format: `{batch}.{source}.{chrom}.vcf.gz`

 ## Process through snakemake
 You can simply modify the `config.yaml` file to fit your data, and type `snakemake` under this directory to get the RdTest workflow autonamously processed.
+Details as how to modify the `config.yaml` is described in **Module configuration and input**.

 ## Module configuration and input
 The configuration file `config.yaml` outlines the module's inputs and parameters, and should be modified accordingly to each specific project.